Maartyl/cs-chan/Chan/Helpers/README.md

 Helpers
 -------

 Code not specific to project.
-It was written for it and is used in it but can be useful in other projects as well.
+It was written for it and is used in it but can be useful in other projects without modification.